NX-OS Smart Licensing Using Policy on Nexus Switches

 A policy provides the switch with these reporting instructions:

-Cisco specifies the default duration in days for uploading of RUM report while using the Smart Licensing Using Policy.
+- The default duration in days for uploading of RUM report while using the Smart Licensing Using Policy is specified.
 The RUM reports must be sent within the specified duration, even when there is a change in license usage.

-Cisco default is the default policy that is always available in the product instance.
+Default policy is a policy that is always available in the product instance.
 If no other policy is applied, the product instance applies this default policy.
-New Cisco Nexus devices come preinstalled with the Cisco default policy for Cisco NX-OS.
-This table displays the Cisco default policy values for Cisco Nexus switches.
+New Nexus devices come pre-installed with the default policy for NX-OS.
+This table displays the default policy values for Nexus switches.

 Policy Requirements |